 also provides helpful advice and guidance about Japanese Knotweed

 We will collect your leaves for

 waste into clear recycling bags.
 Leaves and/or garden

 waste presented for collection in recycling bags is considered

 contamination of the recycling service.
 Leaves and/or garden waste

-in recycling bags will go to landfill and will not be
+in recycling bags will not be composted.

 Home Composting tips